riptano/astra-portal-getting-started/astracliGettingStarted/README.md

 ### 3b Create Database

 Let's create a database using `db create`.
-If not specified, the region will be the default free region and the keyspace will be the database name but you can change those settings with `-r` and `-k` respectivitely.
+If not specified, the region will be the default free region, and the keyspace will be the database name.
+You can change those settings with `-r` and `-k` respectivitely.

 ```bash
 astra db create demo
 ```

-By default the `create` command is a synchronous call which will wait until the database is created and active.
+By default, the `create` command is a synchronous call which will wait until the database is created and active.
 If you would like to issue the command asynchronously, just add `--asynch`

 ### 3c Resume Database

-In the free tier, after 23 hours of inactivity your database will be hibernated.
+In the free tier, your database will be hibernated after 23 hours of inactivity.
 To wake up the db, use the `resume` command.

 For example, if you had a database named `hemidactylus`: